madchap/graylog2-zabbix/README.md

 # graylog2-zabbix
 Basic Zabbix monitoring for Graylog2

+.. note:: For Graylog version prior to v2.1, please check out the pre-2.1 branch.

 Mainly written for my own use, please feel to fork/use and give feedback.
 Written using Zabbix 2.4 and Graylog 1.3.
 Lightly tested, but does no harm anyway.
 Confirmed to work on Zabbix 3.0 and Graylog 2.0.3 as well.